Generalizing the Network Scale-Up Method: A New Estimator for the Size of Hidden Populations: The generalized scale-up estimator

 Equation~\ref{eqn:nr-id} is an expression for the size of the hidden population that does not depend on any assumptions about network structure or reporting accuracy; it is just a different way of expressing the identity that the total number of out-reports must equal the total number of in-reports.
 If we could estimate the two terms on the right side of Equation~\ref{eqn:nr-id}---one term related to out-reports ($y_{U,H}$) and one term related to in-reports ($v_{U,U} / N_H$)---then we could estimate $N_H$.

 However, in order to make the identity in Equation~\ref{eqn:nr-id} useful in practice we need to modify it to account for an important logistical requirement of survey research.
 In real scale-up studies, researchers do not sample from the entire population $U$, but instead they sample from a subset of $U$ called the frame population, $F$.
 For example, in almost all scale-up studies the frame population has been adults (but note that our mathematical results hold for any frame population).
 In standard survey research, restricting interviews to a frame population does not cause problems because inference is being made about the frame population.
 In other words, when respondents report about themselves it is clear to which group inferences apply.
-However, with the scale-up method, respondents report about others, so the group inferences are being made about and the group being interviewed can be different.
+However, with the scale-up method, respondents report about others, so the group that inferences are being made about is not necessarily the same as the group that is being interviewed.
 As we show in Section~\ref{sec:recommendation-only-sf}, failure to consider this fact requires the introduction of an awkward adjustment factor that had previously gone unnoticed.
-Rather than attempting to make an adjustment after the fact, we derive an identity explicitly in terms of the frame population.
+Here, we avoid this awkward adjustment factor by deriving an identity explicitly in terms of the frame population.
 Restricting our attention to out-reports coming from people in the frame population, it must be the case that

 where $y_{F,H} = \sum_{i \in F} y_{i,H}$ and $v_{U,F} = \sum_{i \in U} v_{i,F}$.
 The only difference between Equation~\ref{eqn:nr-id} and Equation~\ref{eqn:nr-nofp-id} is that Equation~\ref{eqn:nr-nofp-id} restricts out-reports and in-reports to come from people in the frame population (Figure~\ref{fig:reporting-network-panel3}).
 The identity in Equation~\ref{eqn:nr-nofp-id} is extremely general: it does not depend on any assumptions about the relationship between the entire population $U$, the frame population $F$, and the hidden population $H$.
 For example, it holds if no members of the hidden population are in the frame population, if there are barrier effects, and if there are transmission errors.
 Thus, if we could estimate the two terms on the right side of Equation~\ref{eqn:nr-nofp-id}---one term related to out-reports ($y_{F,H}$) and one term related to in-reports ($v_{U, F} / N_H$)---then we could estimate $N_H$ under very general conditions.